Make the most of valuable tax allowances

 Annual tax-free savings

-The money you put into a SIPP comes from your income before paying tax.
+The money you put into a SIPP receives tax relief (up to certain limits).
 Effectively a government top-up of at least 20%.

 Combine pension savings

-You can use a SIPP to combine old pensions into one account, potentially saving fees and making it easier to manage.
+You can use a SIPP to combine other pension savings into one account, potentially saving fees and making it easier to manage.

 Control over your pension savings